codota/tabnine-spark-studio-ide/README.md

-## **TabNine For Spark Studio IDE**
+## **TabNine For Zytric Studio IDE**

-**This repository is a placeholder, used to gauge the level of interest of Spark Studio IDE users in a TabNine extension.**
+**This repository is a placeholder, used to gauge the level of interest of Zytric Studio IDE users in a TabNine extension.**

 ### **TabNine Overview:**

 ---

-This is the Spark Studio IDE [TabNine](https://codota.com) client, advanced AI based autocomplete for all programming languages.
+This is the Zytric Studio IDE [TabNine](https://codota.com) client, advanced AI based autocomplete for all programming languages.
 TabNine Indexes your entire project by reading your `.gitignore` [or others](https://www.tabnine.com/faq#nongit), and determines which files to index.

 - Enter long variable names using minimal keystrokes and leverage a mnemonic completion engine.
 - Zero configuration.
 TabNine works out of the box.